-- I. A credit co-operative should avoid establishing business relationship or processing transactions if any of following scenarios is identified: - (i) A customers is suspected to use anonymous, fake name, figurehead, fictitious business or entity. - (ii) A customer refuses to provide relevant documentations required for the purpose of CDD except that a credit co-operative may verify the client's identify using reliable, independent source of information. - (iii) In the case that any person acts on behalf of a customer, it is difficult to verify that the person purporting to act on behalf of the customer is so authorized and the identity of that person. - (iv) Using counterfeit or altered identity documents. - (v) Identification documents presented are hard copies except for the business that permits the use of hard copies or soft copies of identification documents with other alternative measures under applicable regulations. - (vi) A customer delays the providing of required customer identification documents in an unusual manner. - (vii) The parties with whom a credit co-operative establishes business relationship are designated individuals or entities sanctioned under
+- I. A bills house should avoid establishing business relationship or processing transactions if any of following scenarios is identified: - (i) A customers is suspected to use anonymous, fake name, figurehead, fictitious business or entity. - (ii) A customer refuses to provide relevant documentations required for the purpose of CDD except that a bills house may verify the client's identify using reliable, independent source of information. - (iii) In the case that any person acts on behalf of a customer, it is difficult to verify that the person purporting to act on behalf of the customer is so authorized and the identity of that person. - (iv) Using counterfeit or altered identity documents. - (v) Identification documents presented are hard copies except for the business that permits the use of hard copies or soft copies of identification documents with other alternative measures under applicable regulations. - (vi) Documents provided by the customer are suspicious or unclear so that the documents cannot be authenticated, or the customer refuses to provide other supporting documents. - (vii) A customer delays the providing of required customer identification documents in an unusual manner. - (viii) The parties with whom a bills house establishes business relationship are designated individuals or entities sanctioned under Counter-Terrorism Financing Act and terrorists or terrorist groups that are identified or investigated.
+This requirement, however, does not apply to any payment made in accordance with subparagraph II to IV of paragraph 1 of Article 6 of "Counter-Terrorism Financing Act". - (ix) Other unusual scenarios occur when a bills house establishes business relationship with or processes transactions for a customer and the customer fails to provide a reasonable explanation.

-- Counter-Terrorism Financing Act and terrorists or terrorist groups that are identified or investigated.
-This requirement, however, does not apply to any payment made in accordance with subparagraph II to IV of paragraph 1 of Article 6 of "Counter-Terrorism Financing Act". - (viii) Other unusual scenarios occur when a credit co-operative establishes business relationship with or processes transactions for a customer and the customer fails to provide a reasonable explanation. - II.
-A credit co-operative should perform CDD when: - (i) Establishing business relationship with a customer. - (ii) Carrying out any of following occasional transactions: Currency transactions above a certain amount, including situations where the currency transaction is carried out in several operations that appear to be linked. - (iii) Identifying a suspicious ML/TF transaction. - (iv) It has doubts about the veracity and adequacy of previously obtained customer identification data. - III.
-A credit co-operative should take CDD measures as follows: - (i) Identifying the customer and verifying the customer identity using reliable, independent source documents, data or information, and retaining hard copies of customer identity documents or recording the relevant information thereon. - (ii) In the case that any person acts on behalf of a customer to establish business relationship or conduct transactions, a credit co-operative should verify that the person purporting to act on behalf of the customer is so authorized.
-In addition, identify and verify the identity of that person in accordance with subparagraph III.(i), and retain hard copies of the agent's identity documents or record the relevant information thereon. - (iii) Identifying the beneficial owner and take reasonable measures, including using reliable source data or information, to verify the identity of the beneficial owner. - (iv) CDD measures should include understanding and, as appropriate, obtaining information on, the purpose and intended nature of the business relationship. - IV.
-For an individual customers, a credit co-operative should obtain at least following information to identify the customer identity when applying the requirements under last subparagraph:
+II.
+A bills house should perform CDD when:

+- (i) Establishing business relationship with a customer. - (ii) Currency transactions above a certain amount, including situations where the currency transaction is carried out in several operations that appear to be linked. - (iii) Identifying a suspicious ML/TF transaction. - (iv) It has doubts about the veracity and adequacy of previously obtained customer identification data.

+III.
+A bills house should take CDD measures as follows:

+- (i) Identifying the customer and verifying the customer identity using reliable, independent source documents, data or information, and retaining hard copies of customer identity documents or recording the relevant information thereon. - (ii) In the case that any person acts on behalf of a customer to establish business relationship or conduct transactions, a bills house should verify that the person purporting to act on behalf of the customer is so authorized.
+In addition, identify and verify the identity of that person in accordance with subparagraph III. (i), and retain hard copies of the agent's identity documents